 Getting clarity about what’s true is an essential first step.
 The next step is to gain clarity on where you would like to go.
 What you would like to be true, given your currently reality?

 It’s best to find resources and mentors to help you through this process.
-An experienced Southern California Medicare fraud attorney, like Michael Kraut of the Kraut Law Group, can help you make sense of the chaos in your life and steer you in a positive direction.
+An experienced Southern California Medicare fraud attorney, like Michael Kraut of the Kraut Criminal & DUI Lawyers, can help you make sense of the chaos in your life and steer you in a positive direction.